neurodebian/neurodebian/sandbox/schroot-fslview.rst

 are afraid in the end it might be more frustrating than useful.

-Therefore we would like to suggest another, much more straightforward and painless approach -- lightweight virtualization, or chroot_ jailing.
-In this exercise in **4 simple steps** we will install a complete (minimalistic) installation of Debian stable into a directory, and provide convenience wrapper to run fslview as if it was installed on the "main" system.
-Moreover, in case of security or critical fixes to fslview, such chroot environment, while being Debian installation, would be upgradeable as easily as your main system, thus guaranteeing robust performance.
+Therefore we would like to suggest another, much more straightforward and hopefully painless approach -- lightweight virtualization, or chroot_ jailing, which exists in Unix-land since 1970s.
+With this exercise in **4 simple steps** we will install a complete (minimalistic) installation of Debian stable into a separate directory.
+We will provide a convenience wrapper to run fslview as if it was installed on the "main" system.
+So your system will stay intact while you would enrich it with additional installation of stable Debian.
+Moreover if security or critical fixes to any components of that installation become available, this chroot environment, being a complete Debian installation, would be as easily upgradeable as your main system, thus guaranteeing robust performance.

 Although we demonstrate this setup with fslview in mind, such approach is generally useful for various use cases.
 E.g. we have used it in